 - 3 cloves garlic, minced

-- 3 tbsp grated Parmesan (or Pecorino Romano)
+- 3 Tablespoons grated Parmesan (or Pecorino Romano)

 - Situate one oven rack in the middle of the oven and one near the top.
-Heat oven to 400°F. Lightly grease a baking sheet and set aside.
+Heat oven to 400°F (204°C).
+Lightly grease a baking sheet and set aside.

-- Add egg to a mixing bowl and beat with a whisk until light.
-Add the mayo, lemon juice, parsley, Old Bay, and minced garlic and whisk until combined.
+- Add the mayonnaise, egg, lemon juice, parsley, Old Bay, and minced garlic in a mixing bowl and whisk until combined.
 Add the drained tuna, breadcrumbs, Parmesan, and diced onion and stir in until combined evenly.